How to Flush a Water Heater and Prevent Problems such as Sediment build-up, Noise, and Odors

 Here’s how to flush a water heater in simple steps:

-• Turn OFF the cold water supply to the heater on the main shut-off valve (usually installed near the cold water inlet).
-It can be recognized as the valve with the lever (ball valve) or with the wheel (gate valve).
+• Shut Off the Cold Water Supply: Locate the main shut-off valve (usually near the cold water inlet).
+It may have a lever (ball valve) or a wheel (gate valve).
+Turn it to the OFF position.

 How to Flush a Water Heater With Chlorine